 Leopard geckos will thermoregulate by moving towards or away from the heat source.
-Temperatures can be measured by using a thermometer directly on top of the substrate and/or can be controlled using a thermostat.
+Temperatures can be measured by using a thermometer directly on top, underneath or inside(32) the substrate and/or can be controlled using a thermostat.
 Heat rocks/hot rocks can result in ventral burns(30) and should be avoided.

 Lighting can be installed on the inside of cabinets, the inside of aquarium lids or placed on top of a screen mesh lid in the form of an overhead lamp.
 Optionally, some keepers go as far as installing infrared night lighting that will not affect the normal behavioural patterns of Leopard geckos(52).

 Controversy exists over whether Leopard geckos need ultraviolet (UVB) lighting or not.
 As long as enough vitamin D3 is supplied(30)(32), Leopard geckos do not seem to require UV lighting(30) or they can tolerate the absence of UV lighting(32).

 One study found that when UV lighting was supplied that Leopard geckos had increased shedding patterns and suffered from signs consistent with sunburn(30).
 Although this is the case, some authors still recommend it, but at low intensities — i.e. 5%(32)(50).

 Although evidence also exists that Leopard geckos will benefit from UVB, some authors still do not promote its use(50).
 The author of this article also does not promote the use of UVB lighting for Leopard geckos.